 - Select Options, then click Continue.

-In macOS Recovery mode, you can use the First Aid feature in Disk Utility to repair some of the errors on the startup disk (where the system locates).
+In macOS Recovery mode, you can run the First Aid feature in Disk Utility to repair some of the errors on the startup disk (where the system locates).

 Hardware incompatibility usually means computer hardware components like input and output devices that can't work well with a particular motherboard, CPU architecture, bus, or system.
 Thus, the pink screen issue may happen after you've updated the hardware.